12. Processing Data in Groups

 plt.show()

 Someone answer the door!
-We have just received a delivery: quite a few new wine bottles whose alcohol and sugar contents have, luckily, been given on their respective labels.
+We have a delivery of a few new wine bottles.
+Interestingly, their alcohol and sugar contents have been given on their respective labels.

 wine_test = pd.read_csv("https://raw.githubusercontent.com/gagolews/" +